lief-project/LIEF/doc/sphinx/tutorials/07_pe_resource.rst

 .. figure:: ../_static/tutorial/07/07_resource_tree.png
   :align: center

-In the resource tree we basically have two kinds of node:
+In the resource tree, there are basically two kinds of nodes:

-#. :class:`~lief.PE.ResourceDirectory`: Contains some information about the subtree.
+#. :class:`~lief.PE.ResourceDirectory`: Contains information about the subtree.
 #. :class:`~lief.PE.ResourceData`: Used to store raw data.
-These nodes are the **leaf** of the tree
+These nodes are the **leaves** of the tree.

-The first 3 levels of the tree have a special meaning:
+The first three levels of the tree have a special meaning:

-* Level 1: The :attr:`~lief.PE.ResourceDirectory.id` represents the :class:`~lief.PE.ResourcesManager.TYPE`
+* Level 1: The :attr:`~lief.PE.ResourceDirectory.id` represents the :class:`~lief.PE.ResourcesManager.TYPE`.
-* Level 2: The :attr:`~lief.PE.ResourceDirectory.id` represents an ID to access to the resource
+* Level 2: The :attr:`~lief.PE.ResourceDirectory.id` represents an ID for accessing the resource.
 * Level 3: The :attr:`~lief.PE.ResourceDirectory.id` represents the :class:`~lief.PE.RESOURCE_LANGS` / SUBLANG of the resource.

-We can check that a given binary embed resources with the :attr:`~lief.PE.Binary.has_resources` property, then we can access to this structure through the :attr:`~lief.PE.Binary.resources` property which returns a :class:`~lief.PE.ResourceDirectory` representing the **root** of the tree.
+You can check if a given binary embeds resources using the :attr:`~lief.PE.Binary.has_resources` property.
+You can then access this structure through the :attr:`~lief.PE.Binary.resources` property, which returns a :class:`~lief.PE.ResourceDirectory` representing the **root** of the tree.

-Given a :class:`~lief.PE.ResourceDirectory`, the :attr:`~lief.PE.ResourceDirectory.childs` property returns an **iterator** (quiet similar to a ``list``) over the sub tree associated with the node.
+Given a :class:`~lief.PE.ResourceDirectory`, the :attr:`~lief.PE.ResourceDirectory.childs` property returns an **iterator** (similar to a ``list``) over the subtree associated with the node.

-The following snippet retrieves the :attr:`~lief.PE.ResourcesManager.TYPE.MANIFEST` element and print it.
+The following snippet retrieves the :attr:`~lief.PE.ResourcesManager.TYPE.MANIFEST` element and prints it:

 .. code-block:: python